GS_PhantomCam

 Breakdown

-| Scenario | Which Profile Is Used |
+| Scenario | Which Blend Is Used |

 |---|---|

-| Camera A becomes inactive, Camera B was waiting | Camera A’s blend profile governs the outgoing transition. |
+| Camera A becomes inactive, Camera B was waiting | The Cam Core queries the assigned Blend Profile for an A → B entry. |

 E Indicates extensible classes and methods.